krauchenco/seed-basic/README.md

 │   ├── src
 │   │   ├── app
 │   │   │   ├── app.coffee         --> route and app definition
-│   │   │   └── views              --> All template files generate a single JS file
+│   │   │   └── views              --> All template files generate a single JS file, dist/angular.js
 │   │   │       ├── view1.tpl.jade --> Angular Templates write in Jade
 │   │   │       └── view2.tpl.jade
 │   │   ├── assets                 --> image and static resources
 │   │   │   └── favicon.ico
+│   │   ├── less                   --> less styles, all files in this dir will be compiled to dist/styles.css │   │   │   └── styles.css
-│   │   ├── common                 --> AngularJS Stuff will be compiled to a single JS file │   │   │   ├── directives
+│   │   ├── common                 --> AngularJS Stuff will be compiled to a single JS file, dist/angular.css
+│   │   │   ├── directives
 │   │   │   ├── resources
 │   │   │   ├── security